Prevent pests from spreading

 Make sure your hull is 'Clean below, Good to go!'

-Where and when you clean your hull depends on these risk factors:
+Where and when you clean your hull depends on:

 - where you have visited with your vessel recently